adaptris/interlok-docs/docs/pages/cookbook/cookbook-http-server.md

 One of the more common integration scenarios that we encounter is to use Interlok as an API gateway; whether it is to overlay caching or authentication on an existing API, or to handle API calls itself.
 Interlok comes bundled with Jetty which is used to serve the UI and can used as entrypoint into a workflow.
 The connection for any HTTP based workflow should be one of [jetty-embedded-connection][], [jetty-http-connection][], or [jetty-https-connection][].
 As the name would suggest [jetty-embedded-connection][] makes use of the [jetty management component](/pages/user-guide/adapter-bootstrap#management-components) if you have enabled it.
 If you aren't using the this management component then you should use one of the other connection types which will allow you to configure specific embedded jetty instances on a per-connection basis.
 Enabling the _jetty management component_ and using [jetty-embedded-connection][] will allow you the greatest flexibility in terms of configuration as you have full access to the `jetty.xml` configuration file.

-{% include note.html content="Sometimes, for whatever reason, you don't want to use Jetty (if you _really can't_, then you're running Interlok using Java 7 and need to ask yourself _WHY?_).
+?> **NOTE** Sometimes, for whatever reason, you don't want to use Jetty (if you _really can't_, then you're running Interlok using Java 7 and need to ask yourself _WHY?_).
 In this case you have access to  [interlok-legacyhttp][].
-It depends on the built in JRE/Sun HTTP Server implementation but won't be as configurable as the jetty instance (and might be removed in later Java versions)." %}
+It depends on the built in JRE/Sun HTTP Server implementation but won't be as configurable as the jetty instance (and might be removed in later Java versions).

 There is currently only a single message consumer type: [jetty-message-consumer][].
 The destination for the consumer should match the URI endpoint that you wish to listen on (e.g. /path/to/my/api); wildcards are supported and will be dependent on the servlet implementation of the underlying jetty instance.
 Parameters from the URI can be stored as metadata (or object metadata) with an optional prefix, as can any HTTP transport headers.
 If no [jetty-standard-response-producer][] or [jetty-response-service][] is configured as part of the workflow, then a standard HTTP OK response is sent back to the caller with no content.

-{% include tip.html content="You can use [http-request-parameter-converter-service][] to convert _html form post_ payloads into metadata, if required." %}
+?> **TIP** You can use [http-request-parameter-converter-service][] to convert _html form post_ payloads into metadata, if required.

 There are a number of supporting components that make will help you configure a workflow that provides the behaviour you need.